hugoballas/Cybersecurity-portfolio/os-basics/Linux-CLI-basics.md

     * rw-r--r-- -> 644 -> owner can read/write, other can only read
     * rwx------ -> 700 -> only the owner has access

+### Terminal text editors

+#### Nano commands
+* nano filename (create or edit file)
+* Ctrl = ^

+#### Vim commands
+* more advanced than nano
+* Advantages:
+ * Customisable - you can modify the keyboard shortcuts to be of your choosing
+ * Syntax Highlighting - this is useful if you are writing or maintaining code, making it a popular choice for software developers
+ * VIM works on all terminals where nano may not be installed
+ * There are a lot of resources such as cheatsheets(opens in new tab), tutorials, and the sorts available to you use.